Stéphanie Lapointe: Acting career

 In movie roles, she appeared in Aurore, which opened in French theaters across the province of Quebec in the summer of 2005.
-She played the role of Marie-Anne Caron, the young biological mother of Aurore Gagnon, a girl who was mistreated by her stepmother and her father after the death of her birth mother from tuberculosis.
+She played the role of Marie-Anne Caron, the young biological mother of Aurore Gagnon, a girl who was fatally abused by her stepmother and her father after the death of her birth mother from tuberculosis.
 Film director Luc Dionne initially balked at her participation in the movie, but later accepted after Denise Robert, the co-founder of Quebec movie company Cinémaginaire Inc., urged Dionne to give Lapointe a real opportunity for the role of Marie-Anne Caron.

 Care Canada, humanitarian and community involvement

 Lapointe is involved in various community causes and participated in the Opération Enfant Soleil telethon in 2005 while performing Sting's "Fields of Gold" song.
 She adores the outdoors, wildlife and nature and was the spokesperson for the project "Au sommet pour Care" launched by Care Canada.
 In order to raise funds for the organization, she climbed Mount Kilimanjaro, the highest peak in Central Africa, in 2005 along with 24 other Canadians.
 During an interview with reporter Nathalie Petrowski of the Montreal newspaper La Presse, Lapointe revealed that if she was to abandon music, she would like to be heavily involved in helping humanitarian groups, as she notably travelled across several countries in conjunction with her participation at the Care Canada mission.
 Lapointe also made, in 2007, a Quebec-wide tour for Unicef-Quebec as Ambassador, along with actress Catherine Brunet, to discuss and sensitize the public on the issue of worldwide child poverty, particularly in Africa, just prior to the Halloween.
 In May 2007, she made a humanitarian trip to Mali and the Sahel region, and met up with a non-governmental organization which planned to set up a new school in the region.
 In April 2008, Lapointe, along with Laurence and producer Eza Paventi, planned a tour of the Darfur region of Sudan in order to produce several small documentaries on African migrations, for Radio-Canada.

 In addition to her humanitarian work, Lapointe had also been pro-active in regards to global environment.
 During her appearance on Star Académie, she made a statement to the Quebec government of Jean Charest towards an improved provincial policy on recycling.
 Lapointe mentioned in the Quebec magazine Le Privé that the environment and other world issues will be significant topics for her upcoming album.
 In addition, she also encouraged schools to discuss more on such major global issues.